rowolff/typescript-stuff/README.md

 - in tsconfig
   -- "allowJs": true if we have vanilla js files in our project -- "outDir": "./dist" to set the out dir
+  -- "noEmitOnError": true, to block dist creation when ts errors happen
 - tsc (to compile to dist)
 - put source in "src" folder

+## Useful type quirks

+- const mything: '#' // means the type is literally # and cannot be anything else, it is of type #
+- const mything: "#" | "\$" = "#"; // union type - all piped options are valid
+- using a symbol alias:
+  -- type ValidSymbol = "#" | "\$";
+  -- const symbol: ValidSymbol = "#";